 Free Trial: Yes

-A small business that has a lot of moving parts can break easily.
-Zoho CRM does a terrific job of putting all your core solutions such as Google Workspace (G Suite), Slack, and QuickBooks in a single place.
+Besides being one of the more affordable CRM options on the market, Zoho CRM’s biggest strength is its capacity for integration with other platforms.
+Zoho CRM does a terrific job of putting all your digital tools such as Google Workspace (G Suite), Slack, and QuickBooks in a single, convenient place.

-The free CRM comes with the essential tools you'd expect from a CRM platform.
-The Free plan allows you to have three users, and it has features for contact, account, and lead management.
-It also includes customer data reports, workflow rules, web forms, email marketing templates that help you track visitors to your website.
-You can also collaborate with other team members through group calendars or direct messaging.
+Zoho’s Free CRM comes with the essential tools you'd expect from a CRM platform.
+The Free plan supports up to three users, and it has features for contact, account, and lead management.

-Overall, there's nothing flashy to it, but you're a small group of enthusiastic entrepreneurs, the free version of CRM is an excellent place to start.
+Overall, there's nothing flashy to Zoho’s free offering.
+But you're a small group of enthusiastic entrepreneurs, the free version of CRM is an excellent place to start.

-Bigin is the least expensive option with its $9 per user/month.
-The CRM features aim at tech-savvy small businesses that enjoy trying out new technology and getting the most out of each feature.
+Bigin is Zoho’s entry-level paid option, with a monthly price tag of just $9 per user.
+The Bigin CRM is aimed at tech-savvy small businesses that enjoy trying out new technology and getting the most out of each feature.

-It's still a primary CRM/small business type of solution, but it's a step up from the first two.
-Although data entry is the same, the data reports have more helpful information to dig your claws into.
+It's still an entry-level CRM/small business type of solution, but it's a step up from the free and Bigin versions.

 Besides moving the price to $35 per user/month, there's no significant difference between the two.
 You get slightly better security, larger quantities of reports, webhooks, emails, and inventory management options.
 Furthermore, you can gamify your sales and user experience.